EuphoricPenguin/PseudoWoodo/PseudoWoodo Language Specification.md

 ## Reserved Names

 PseudoWoodo uses several reserved names/keywords that are outlined in the following specification.
-As a convention, reserved names should be written in lowercase.
-Reserved names aren't technically case-sensitive, however.
+Reserved names and session calls should be written in lowercase.
 Reserved names can not be used as variable names (aside from reserved variables), and will result in an error.

 ## Primitive Data Types

 PseudoWoodo is dynamically typed, as the inerpreter directly passes stored variables to an object in JavaScript.
 While it can technically store any value, strings must use single quotes (like this: `'string'`).
 There are no restrictions on number formatting, so long as it's a [valid](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#numeric_literals) number in JavaScript.
 Boolean values also follow [JavaScript convention.](https://developer.mozilla.org/en-US/docs/Glossary/Boolean)

-## Array Syntax

-TBA

 ## Line Comments